WMidlab/WATCHMAN/README.md

 Contains the documentation of the project and tutorials

 #### Python
-Contains the script for sending/receiving UDP packets
+Contains the script for sending/receiving UDP packets and other tools, refer to [ReadMe.md](Python/ReadMe.md)

 #### Vivado Projects
 Contains all the Vivado Projects for implementing the WATCHMAN Project.